Mkhlf/cse15l-lab-reports/lab-report-4-week-8.md

         at MarkdownParseTest.testSnippet1(MarkdownParseTest.java:65)
 ```

-Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
-If yes, describe the code change.
-If not, describe why it would be a more involved change.
+Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 ?

 Based on the snippet above, only one case does not work correctly: when the open backticks and the close are not both within the brackets my code does not work.
 To fix this, I think we can check if I am starting a inline code or code block at any point of the text.
 Then, I should ignore anything within that block of characrters.
 However, implementing that is quite complicated as you have to acount for backticks within in line code and for block of codes as well, while also account for not closing in line code or code block.